Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 You might be curious to know what activates a spiritual awakening.

 The answer is that innumerable circumstances can trigger this process!
 There really is no one answer.

 Spiritual awakenings can happen at any moment or period in your life.
 They can be spontaneous, but they can also be triggered by major life changes, illnesses, tragedies, and traumas such as life-threatening illnesses, car accidents, divorces, war, midlife crises, and much more.

 Awakening can also happen due to your temperament.
-For instance, you might be an old soul or a sensitive empath by nature (these types of people are more ‘plugged into’ the transcendent side of life).
-Furthermore, for some people, spiritual awakenings are even triggered by deep but challenging twin flame relationships.
+For instance, you might be a naturally contemplative person or a sensitive empath who is, by nature, particularly receptive to seeing beneath the surface of life.
+Furthermore, for some people, spiritual awakenings are even triggered by deep but challenging soul mate or karmic relationships.

 Generally speaking, the spiritual awakening process happens in conjunction with an experience known as The Dark Night of the Soul.